Skip to main

 Motorcycle Accident Statistics

-When the Driver & Vehicle Standards Agency updated the Highway Code to include a hierarchy of road users they placed motorcyclists as the fourth most vulnerable road users, after pedestrians, cyclists, and horse riders.
-However, statistically, motorcyclists are the most vulnerable road users in that despite representing 1% of traffic, they account for around 20% of all the deaths and serious injuries on roads in Great Britain.
+When the Driver & Vehicle Standards Agency updated the Highway Code to include a hierarchy of road users, they placed motorcyclists as the fourth most vulnerable road users, after pedestrians, cyclists, and horse riders.
+However, statistically, motorcyclists are more likely to be seriously injured or killed in an accident than any other category of road user.
+Despite representing less than 1% of traffic, motorcyclists account for around 20% of all the deaths and serious injuries on roads in Great Britain, and a motorcyclist involved in an accident is around 40 times more likely to be killed than a car driver.

 Motorcycle Accident Statistics for Great Britain in 2022

-Reported motorcycle casualties increased by 4% to 16,943, compared to 2019 – making motorcyclists one of only two types of road users to experience an increase over this period (the other type being ‘other vehicle occupants’ which includes riders of e-scooters).
+Reported motorcycle casualties increased by 4% to 16,943, compared to 2019, making motorcyclists one of only two types of road users to experience an increase over this period (the other type being ‘other vehicle occupants’ which includes riders of e-scooters).
 By comparison, occupants of buses saw a staggering 31% reduction in casualties, while occupants of cars also experienced a 17% reduction.

 350 motorcycle fatalities were reported in 2022 which again represented a 4% increase on 2019’s figures, a pattern seen across most modes of transport.
 Car and lorry fatalities increased by 7% and 21%, respectively.
 In contrast, fatality rates for pedestrians fell by 18% and cyclists by 9%.

-Despite making up around 1% of the traffic on British roads, motorcyclists still account for 20% of all fatalities and 12% of casualties.
-This equates to around 45 motorcyclists being injured on the road every day and the return to pre-pandemic traffic volumes is likely to result in next year’s figures showing an increase in both motorcycle casualties and fatalities.
-However, it remains to be seen if measures such as the 20-mile-per-hour default speed limit in Wales will have an effect.
+The figures show a return to pre-pandemic trends and that motorcyclists remain disproportionately likely to be seriously injured on the roads compared to other road users.
+Around 45 motorcyclists are injured on the road every day and the return to pre-pandemic traffic volumes is likely to result in next year’s figures showing an increase in both motorcycle casualties and fatalities, though, it remains to be seen if measures such as the 20-mile-per-hour default speed limit in Wales and increasing use of bus lanes in England will have a mitigating effect.

 Motorcycle Accident Statistics for Great Britain in 2021 (the most up-to-date available)